Condola Rashad

-Condola Phylea Rashad (born December 11, 1986) is an American actress best known for her work in the theatre.
+Condola Phylea Rashad (born December 11, 1986), also known professionally as Dola Rashad, is an American actress best known for her work in the theatre.
 She first broke out with a critically acclaimed performance in Lynn Nottage's off-Broadway play Ruined (2009), which won a Pulitzer Prize.

 Rashad has since received four Tony Award nominations for her work on Broadway in the plays Stick Fly, The Trip to Bountiful, A Doll's House, Part 2, and Saint Joan.
 She is the youngest performer to have received that many nominations.
 In addition to these roles, she also received praise for playing Juliet in Romeo and Juliet opposite Orlando Bloom on Broadway.
-She plays Kate Sacker on the Showtime drama series Billions.
+She played Kate Sacker on the Showtime drama series Billions.
 She appeared opposite Chiwetel Ejiofor in Come Sunday (2018).
 She played Joan of Arc in the 2018 Broadway revival of George Bernard Shaw's play Saint Joan.

 Early life

 Rashad was born in New York on December 11, 1986, to actress Phylicia Rashad and sportscaster Ahmad Rashad, a former professional football player.
 She graduated from the California Institute of the Arts in 2008.